GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   ![passwordless_setup_6](assets/support/passwordless_setup_6.png ':size=200')

-7. The Authenticator app will prompt you for your mobile screen lock or biometric. **Proceed** with the authentication.
+7. The Authenticator app will prompt you for phone passcode or biometric. **Proceed** with the authentication.

 8. Account added page will be displayed when the passwordless setup is done.
 You may select **Done**.